xzigraz/bhe-code-exercise/README.md

 ### Considerations

-You may add more tests or restructure tests, but you may NOT change or remove the existing test outcomes; eg- f(0)=2, f(19)=71, f(99)=541, ..., f(10000000)=179424691
+You may add more tests or restructure existing tests, but you may NOT change or remove the existing test outcomes; eg- f(0)=2, f(19)=71, f(99)=541, ..., f(10000000)=179424691

 During the technical interview, your submission will be discussed, and you will be evaluated in the following areas: